mgenware/node-mean-template/README.md

 - Node v14+
 - **ES Modules**
-- Uses TypeScript 3 project references for source and tests
+- TypeScript 3 project references for source and tests
-- Scripts for development, testing, linting, clean and build
+- Scripts for development, testing, linting, and building

 > For Web components projects, see [node-mean-template-wc](https://github.com/mgenware/node-mean-template-wc)